rymend/MSFTImagineArchive/200 - Machine Learning in Python/1 - Ingest/readme.md

     _Loading the dataset_

 	The DataFrame that you created contains on-time arrival information for a major U.S. airline.
 It has more than 11,000 rows and 26 columns.
-(The output says "5 rows" because DataFrame's [head](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.head.html) only returns the first five rows.)
+(The output says "5 rows" because DataFrame's [head](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.head.html) function only returns the first five rows.)
 Each row represents one flight and contains information such as the origin, the destination, the scheduled departure time, and whether the flight arrived on time or late.
 You will learn more about the data, including its content and structure, in the next lab.

 1. Use the **File** -> **Save and Checkpoint** command to save the notebook.